 However, since your LSAT score report has space to include 12 attempts (along with any cancellations, missed exams, etc.), every law school you apply to will see your history and make their own conclusions from it.
 But you should know that unless you change your study strategy so you can improve your score, repeated attempts (with no significant change in score) will make you look ill-prepared and ill-suited for law school.

 If your first score – on average, most people get the average LSAT score on their first attempt (153) - is in one of the lower percentiles, you need to redouble your efforts when preparing.
-This could mean taking an LSAT prep course, or hiring an LSAT tutor to help guide your study strategy so you use your time more effectively when taking the test.
+This could mean investing in professional LSAT prep to help guide your study strategy so you use your time more effectively when taking the test.
 A course or tutor will also give you the chance to brush up on your base study skills such as comprehension, analysis and reasoning.

 How to Get 160+ LSAT Score